 The COVID-19 pandemic has disproportionately impacted communities of color.
 These disparate impacts are not unique to this pandemic.
-There are existing inequities in our public health and health care systems that impact the ability of public health to identify and reach high risk populations.
-When experience reveals inequities across and within groups, it is critical for maximizing public health to be able to access and use disaggregated data in order to enhance efforts in preventing and containing other diseases and conditions.
+Existing inequities in our public health and health care systems impact public health's ability to identify and reach disproportionately impacted populations.
+When experience reveals inequities across and within groups, it is critical to be able to access and use disaggregated data to enhance efforts in preventing and containing diseases and conditions, in order to maximize public health.